Benchmarking Attribute Discrimination in Infant-Scale Vision-Language Models: Introduction

 \section{Introduction}

-Infants demonstrate remarkable efficiency in learning to recognize not only object categories but also fine-grained visual attributes such as color, size, and texture within their first two years of life~\cite{bornstein1976color, sensoy2020infants, norcia1990development}.
-This developmental ability has inspired research in computer vision that seeks to model learning under similarly constrained data conditions~\cite{bambach2018, ke2025discovering, omodels, sheybani2023curriculum}.
-A recent milestone is Child’s View for Contrastive Learning (CVCL)~\cite{vong2024grounded}, which trains a CLIP-style~ model \cite{radford2021learning} on $\sim$37{,}000 infant egocentric video frames from the dataset~\cite{sullivan2021saycam} paired with parental speech transcripts.
-Despite being trained on only about 0.01\% of CLIP’s data, CVCL achieves impressive object recognition accuracy, consistent with developmental psychology findings that infants acquire concepts from sparse but structured experiences.
+Infants demonstrate remarkable efficiency in learning visual concepts from limited data.
+Within their first two years, they acquire not only object categories but also fine-grained attributes such as color, size, and texture \cite{bornstein1976color, sensoy2020infants, norcia1990development}.
+This developmental ability has inspired computational models that learn under similarly constrained conditions \cite{bambach2018, ke2025discovering, sheybani2023curriculum}.
+A recent milestone is Child's View for Contrastive Learning (CVCL) \cite{vong2024grounded}, which trains a CLIP-style model \cite{radford2021learning} on approximately 37,000 infant egocentric video frames from the SAYCam dataset \cite{sullivan2021saycam} paired with parental speech transcripts.
+Despite training on only about 0.01\% of CLIP's data, CVCL achieves impressive object recognition accuracy, consistent with developmental psychology findings that infants acquire concepts from sparse but structured experiences.
+We use \emph{infant-scale} in this sense, following Vong et al.~\cite{vong2024grounded}.

-However, prior evaluation of CVCL has been restricted to coarse class-level recognition.
-This leaves open the question of whether infant-scale models can also master attribute-level discrimination---a core perceptual ability that infants develop at a very young age and which is essential for real-world recognition.
-Developmental psychology emphasizes that children’s visual understanding depends not only on identifying objects but also on perceiving differences within object classes---for instance, distinguishing a red ball from a green one, or recognizing that two cups differ in size despite belonging to the same category~\cite{needham1998infants}.
-These abilities are central to real-world perception but remain underexplored in computational infant-scale models.
+However, prior evaluation of CVCL has focused exclusively on object-level classification.
+This leaves open a fundamental question: does infant-scale learning also support fine-grained attribute discrimination?
+Developmental psychology emphasizes that children's visual understanding depends not only on identifying objects but also on perceiving within-class differences---distinguishing a red ball from a green one, or recognizing that two cups differ in size \cite{wilcox1999object, needham1998infants}.
+These abilities are central to human perception but remain unexplored in computational infant-scale models.
+Furthermore, it is unclear whether observed differences between infant-trained and web-trained models arise from the visual data, the language supervision, or both.

-Existing evaluations of infant-scale vision-language models have primarily focused on object class recognition, with little attention to whether such models capture fine-grained visual attributes~\cite{ke2025discovering, vong2024grounded}.
-This gap makes it difficult to assess whether models like CVCL can discriminate attributes independently of object identity, motivating the need for a benchmark that evaluates attribute discrimination in a controlled way.